Work Hours Calculator

 Work Hours Calculator: Track Your Time, Get Paid Right

-Whether you're clocking in for a shift or totalling your weekly hours, this free calculator makes it easy.
+Whether you're clocking in for a shift or totalling your weekly hours, this free time card calculator makes it easy.
 Enter your times, subtract breaks, and get accurate results in both regular and decimal format - perfect for timesheets, payroll, and invoicing.

 Tracking work hours shouldn't require mental gymnastics.
 Start time, end time, minus breaks - that's the formula.
 But when you're dealing with overnight shifts, different break lengths, and converting to decimal hours for payroll, things get complicated fast.
-This calculator handles all of it so you can focus on the work itself, not the math around it.
+This free timecard calculator handles all of it so you can focus on the work itself, not the math around it.

-What This Work Hours Calculator Does
+What This Time Card Calculator Does

 Everything you need for accurate time tracking